flare-foundation/fasset-closed-beta/README.md

     ```
     ./check.sh
     ```
-3. Continue on the [Scenario Testing Tool](https://fasset-beta-simulator.flare.rocks/fasset-scenario) and follow the steps there.
+3. Continue using the [Scenario Testing Tool](https://fasset-beta-simulator.flare.rocks/fasset-scenario) and join the scenario there.
 4. If you need to answer some questions about the [Scenario Testing Tool](https://fasset-beta-simulator.flare.rocks/fasset-scenario), refer to this [document](https://docs.google.com/document/d/1QblHG_HLMsdE1YfJoZPXQIFhE4AYik-Xhk4Ux4M_jXo/edit?usp=sharing) or ask on Telegram from one of the Flare Developer Relations engineers.

 ## Additional Setup